View position descriptions and application links.

 Our campers treasure the relationships and sense of community they develop with staff.
 Likewise, working at Girl Scout camps is a unique experience that will have a positive impact on you for the rest of your life.
-Your passion can make a difference in the lives of girls!
+Your passion can make a difference!

 Girl Scouts River Valleys was named one of Gallagher’s 2021 Best-in-Class Employers.
 We hire camp staff from Minnesota and Wisconsin, the greater Midwest, and all over the world.
-Working at our camps takes a special kind of person!
 Read on to see if you be a good fit for our camps or learn what a day in the life of staff is like.

 You’ll be a great fit to work at our camps if you…

 Can commit to a schedule and work the entire summer.

 We count on you to be at camp from the start to the end of the summer.
 We accommodate time off on a first-come, first-serve basis.
 Camp staff members enjoy up to two hours off every day, which is spent in camp, and one day off each week.
 Most days start early and end late, so natural energy and enthusiasm will go a long way!

 Attend training before camp.